CBB752Spring2016/CBB752Spring2016.github.io/Structure.md

 [1] Yang, L-W. & Chng, C-P. Coarse-Grained Models Reveal Functional Dynamics - I. Elastic Network Models – Theories, Comparisons and Perspectives.
 Bioinform Biol Insights, 2, 25-45 (2008).

-> Good.
-I would mostly work on formatting a little more.

 ---

 ### Calculating the Lennard-Jones Potential from a Query Point and a PDB File